asvarga/costtypes/README.md

 ### TODO ###

-* get exception handling to work
-* check app?s and maybe raise excpetion at run time
+* check app?s and maybe raise exception at run time

 * !!! [app? f a b] for when f's app-cost can't be known statically